Glossary

 Safety Harness Inspection Requirements

-All the safety harness components must be regularly inspected by a competent person.
-In short, this is someone fully trained and often authorized by the manufacturer of the harness, usually after undertaking safety harness training offered or approved by the manufacturer or external provider.
-Anyone inspecting a harness will also need to be fully insured, typically with appropriate public liability and a professional indemnity policy.
+Every component of a safety harness has to be inspected regularly by a competent person — someone fully trained, often authorized by the harness manufacturer, who has completed safety harness training offered or approved by the manufacturer or an external provider.
+Whoever carries out the inspection also needs to be fully insured, typically with appropriate public liability and a professional indemnity policy.

-However, it is good practice for all staff to inspect safety harnesses routinely in addition to formal inspections.
-This pre-use inspection may be undertaken by an external provider rather than a business owner or employee.
+Beyond those formal inspections, it is good practice for all staff to check harnesses routinely.
+This pre-use inspection may be handled by an external provider rather than the business owner or an employee.

 Safety Harness Checklist UK: Fall Protection Inspection

-- First, examine the label to check the individual serial number and find the date of the last formal inspection.
-If this date is outside the agreement interval period, do not use the harness until it is fully checked.
-Most harnesses also carry a life expectancy, after which they are not considered safe to use.
-Therefore, you will also need to check the manufacturer date and the length of time the harness has left.
+- Examine the label first to check the individual serial number and find the date of the last formal inspection.
+If that date falls outside the agreed interval, do not use the harness until it has been fully checked.
+Most harnesses also carry a life expectancy, after which they are no longer considered safe, so check the manufacturer date and how much working life the harness has left.

-- Next, check the hardware, starting with the rear D ring.
-Signs of wear or fatigue include a change of shape or distortion, cracking, rust, or nicks and burrs.
-If there is any sign of excessive wear, the harness should not be used.
+- Check the hardware next, starting with the rear D ring.
+A change of shape or distortion, cracking, rust, or nicks and burrs all point to wear or fatigue.
+Any sign of excessive wear means the harness should not be used.
 Make sure the ring pivots freely.

-- To continue, check the remainder of the harness looking for damage, cracks or discolouration.
-This should include checking the backplate and any fastenings, buckles, adjusters, and connectors.
+- Move on to the rest of the harness, looking for damage, cracks, or discolouration.
+This includes the backplate and any fastenings, buckles, adjusters, and connectors.

-- Check webbing: Once you have checked the hardware, you need to move on to the software.
-This will include the webbing straps and the general shape of the harness.
-Buckle up the harness evenly and hold it up to view: it should hang evenly.
-The webbing must be free of tears, cuts, fraying or excessive abrasion; loose seams or fading may also mean that the fibre structure is compromised.
+- Check webbing.
+Once the hardware is done, turn to the software — the webbing straps and the general shape of the harness.
+Buckle it up evenly and hold it up: it should hang evenly.
+The webbing must be free of tears, cuts, fraying, or excessive abrasion; loose seams or fading can also mean the fibre structure is compromised.

-- Finally, check each strap for signs of fraying or broken fibres.
-It is crucial that the fibre structure has not been compromised.
+- Finally, check each strap for fraying or broken fibres.
+The fibre structure must not be compromised.

 Safety Harness Inspection Checklist / Safety Harness Inspection Register Template